robmuh/robmuh.github.com/_posts/2015-02-16-yes-coffeescript.markdown

 the post-processed code, its style and proper syntax.
 This is simply the best way to learn rather than having every single JavaScript Wart and best practiced spelled out in class or by reading a book.
-Students are encouraged to thing, "what would the CoffeeScript compiler do" when in doubt of the best way to code something in JavaScript.
+Students are encouraged to think, "what would the CoffeeScript compiler do".

 It is true that learning CoffeeScript first defers learning actual JavaScript.
 Some might even argue that this prevents students from